jimmo/git-and-micropython/README.md

 # Git and MicroPython

-A guide for using git with the MicroPython project.
+A guide for using git with the [MicroPython project](https://github.com/micropython/micropython).
 The advice here is tailored specifically to the workflow used by the MicroPython project, but should apply generally to most projects that use git and GitHub.

+The advice here has been collected from personal experience of several years of working as a maintainer on the MicroPython project, and aims to address the common scenarios that contributors might run into.

 ## Status